 How you'll be taught

-- You’ll be taught through our virtual learning environment, Canvas.
+- In addition to on campus teaching you will learn through our virtual learning environment, Canvas.
 This is a supportive, inclusive and active space for learning.
 You will be led through your module material and activities, to help keep you on track.

 - Free wi-fi is available on campus and laptops can be borrowed from the library.